Polocrosse: Polocrosse World Cup

-The Polocrosse World Cup has been every four years since the first tournament held in 2003 with Australia running out winners, as well as reclaiming the trophy in 2007.
+The Polocrosse World Cup occurs every four years by International Polocrosse Council.
+The first tournament was held in 2003 with Australia as the first world champions, and winning again in 2007.
 The next World Cup in 2011 was held in the United Kingdom with South Africa becoming the world champions and returned to home soil in 2015.
 The 2019 World Cup held in Australia was claimed by the Australian team.